-- 3. The overriding objectives of the Corporation are: - a.
-To further the economic development and regeneration of the Middlesbrough area, so that Middlesbrough continues to be a major contributor to the Tees Valley economy and the delivery of the Tees Valley's Strategic Economic Plan; - b.
-To assist in attracting private sector investment and secure additional jobs, accessible to the people of the Tees Valley; - c.
-To transform and improve the environment of the Corporation area, providing good quality commercial, leisure and housing facilities for the benefit of the people of Middlesbrough. - 4.
-In support of these overriding objectives, the Corporation will work collaboratively with the Tees Valley Combined Authority, Middlesbrough Council and other partners to contribute positively to local and Tees Valley-wide initiatives on skills, job opportunities for local people inward investment, transport, sustainable development, culture and tourism and where possible seek to compliment existing activity - 5.
-To support the achievement of its overriding objectives, the Corporation will develop, a Master Plan, setting out how its objectives will be secured by the development of land and infrastructure within its area of responsibility.
+- 4. The objectives of the Corporation are: - a.
+To further the economic development and regeneration of the South Tees area, so that it becomes a major contributor to the Tees Valley economy and the delivery of the Tees Valley's Strategic Economic Plan; - b.
+To attract private sector investment and secure new, additional, good quality jobs, accessible to the people of the Tees Valley; - c.
+To transform and improve the working environment of the Corporation area, providing good quality, safe conditions for the workforce and wider community; - d.
+To contribute to the delivery of the UK Industrial Strategy, by supporting the growth of internationally competitive industries with access to global markets, taking a comprehensive approach to redevelopment at a scale that enables the realisation of an international-level investment opportunity. - 5.
+In support of these core objectives, the Corporation will work collaboratively with the Tees Valley Combined Authority, Redcar and Cleveland Council, the SSI Task Force and other partners to contribute positively to local and Tees Valley-wide initiatives on skills, job opportunities for local people (including those directly and indirectly affected by the closure of the steelworks), inward investment, transport, sustainable development, the natural environment, culture and tourism. - 6.
+Arrangements for mutual co-operation and understanding will be set out between the Corporation, Combined Authority and Redcar and Cleveland Council; addressing the issues set out in paragraph 4 and any other relevant matters.

+7. To support the achievement of its core objectives, the Corporation will develop, consult upon and maintain a Master Plan, setting out how its objectives will be secured by the development of land and infrastructure within its area of responsibility.